zakiryne/Detect-Lane-Marks/CarND-LaneLines-P1/writeup.md

 Potential shortcomings would be

--If the roads are curved as I am using y = mx + c (straight line) to draw (big limitation)
+-If the roads are curved it wont work as expected as I am using y = mx + c (straight line) to draw (big limitation)

--It might now work accurately if there is less sunlight or to flashy.
+-It might now work accurately if there is less sunlight or too flashy.

--During lane change of my vehicle might cause unexpected behaviour while detecting the lanes
+-The lane change of my vehicle might cause unexpected behaviour while detecting the lanes